 Citizen Advocates who support people for a much longer time than other advocates.
 It is a partnership between the advocate and the person and usually lasts for as long as both want it to.

 If you have substantial difficulty advocating for yourself, don’t have a friend or family member who is willing or appropriate to advocate for you, you can request advocacy support from Wiltshire Advocacy People by emailing them at firstname.lastname@example.org or calling them on 0330 440 9000.

 Swan Advocacy can be contacted for help with creating a Living Well Plan.
-More information can be found on their website.
+More information can be found on the Swan Advocacy website.